Tanbouz/codepipeline-artifact-merge/readme.md

 Combines different artifacts at the root level of the directories

 * **Subfolder merge**
 Have each input artifact contained in its own folder within the output artifact zip, with the folder name being the input artifact name itself.
-To set this option, enter the JSON string `{ "subfolder": true }` as an input parameter to the lambda.
+To set this option, enter the JSON string `{ "subfolder": true }` as an input parameter to lambda.

+* **Revisions**
+Creates a file with the revision-id of the input artifact in the output.
+This allows the succeeding codepipeline stages such as CodeBuild to use the git/S3 revision number for versioning.
+To set this option, enter the JSON string `{ "revisions": true }` as an input parameter to lambda.
+Or `{ "subfolder": true, "revisions": true }` if using subfolder merge too.

 ## 3. Deployment